KitronikLtd/pxt-kitronik-zip-64/README.md

 # pxt-kitronik-zip-64

-Custom blocks for www.kitronik.co.uk/5626 :GAME ZIP64 for micro:bit.
+Custom blocks for [Kitronik :GAME ZIP64](https://www.kitronik.co.uk/5626) for micro:bit.
 See website for example code.

 ## To Use